Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Where to stay

 Santiago de Alfama - Just minutes from São Jorge Castle, this is a 5-star boutique hotel housed inside a pretty 15th-century building.
-Rooms are elegant, bright, and very well set up, most of them with privileged views over Alfama’s red tile roofs.
+Rooms are elegant, open, and very well set up, most of them with privileged views over Alfama’s red tile roofs.
 Easy choice if it’s within your budget. $300 USD.

 Memmo Alfama - Tucked away in a small alley, this modern 4-star hotel offers rooms with breathtaking views of the river and the Panteão Nacional.
 The swimming pool is a treat on hot summer days. $175-350 USD.